ammarsadek/Landingpage/README.md

 ## Dynamic Updating menu

 * Navigation is built dynamically as an unordered list.
+* when adding a new section in HTML, it will add a new navigation item dynamically in the menu
 * active state is been added to the section that is being viewed while scrolling through the page.
 * When clicking an item from the navigation menu, the link scroll to the appropriate section.
 * Active state is added to the navigation items when a section is in the viewport.